lhindman/cs253-f20-final-project/README.md

                         CPU number last executed on.
 ```

-## Defining the data structure
+## Project Guide (part 1)
-The first thing we need to do is define a data structure to hold information about every process.
-You must collect the following information on each process from the /proc file system.
+The myps tool will collect the following information on each process from the /proc file system and sort the data in a ProcEntry struct.
     - pid - The pid of every process
     - comm - The filename of the executable
     - state - The state of the process (Running, Sleeping, etc)